nerfstudio-project/gsplat/docs/source/apis/rast.rst

 .. currentmodule:: diff_rast

-Given 2D gaussians that are parametrized by their means `μ'` and covariances `Σ'` as well as their radii and conic parameters, the RasterizeGaussians function first sorts each gaussian such that all gaussians within the bounds of a tile are grouped and sorted by increasing depth `z`, and then renders each pixel within a tile with alpha-compositing.
+Given 2D gaussians that are parametrized by their means :math:`μ'` and covariances :math:`Σ'` as well as their radii and conic parameters, the RasterizeGaussians function first sorts each gaussian such that all gaussians within the bounds of a tile are grouped and sorted by increasing depth :math:`z`, and then renders each pixel within a tile with alpha-compositing.

 The discrete rendering equation is given by: